paigeblum/sponsor-analytics/README.md

 ```
 3) Open the printed URL (should be http://localhost:5173).

-## Platform Overview
+## Platform Overview // Why I buil tit
 This demo is built around a simple idea: brands want to know if their sponsorships are working without turning events into data-collection marathons.
 Sponsors should be able to log in, click an event, and instantly see the key signals that tell them whether their investment paid off.
+I built this because it is an easy way to deliverable key insights to sponsors and is essential to the overall growth of Live Tiime.

 Right now, the platform: